bsvalues/TerraFusionPro/USER_COMMUNICATION_SUMMARY.md

 - "This step takes 15-25 minutes - perfect time for coffee!"
 - "Please be patient, AI compilation is intensive..."
 - "Almost there!
 Final steps in progress..."
 - "Success!
-TerraFusion is ready to dominate!"
+TerraFusion is ready to lead!"

 ## 🔧 Technical Implementation